 Is the Powder Pump sanitary?

-Tapflo has developed a Sanitary Powder Pump, it works in the same way as the industrial powder pump with the same design as the usual Sanitary AOD Pumps.
-Tapflo’s Sanitary Powder Pump is available in sizes T80 – T825, from 1″ to 3″ for standard and ATEX applications.
+Tapflo has developed a Sanitary Powder Pump, it works in the same way as the industrial version with the same design as the usual Sanitary AOD Pumps.
+However, Tapflo’s Sanitary series is available in sizes T80 – T825, from 1″ to 3″ for standard and ATEX applications.
 The pump can be manufactured with a range of accessories such as control systems and can have discharge ports pointing in various directions to assist in powder conveyance.

 What is the best set up/installation configuration for a Tapflo Powder Pump?

 There are a couple of options that we recommend when setting up your Powder Pump.
 The first would be a suction hose with a lance on the end which will allow you to use the pump as a vacuum, however, it will mean an operator is required most of the time.
 The second option is more reliable and what we typically recommend if the option is possible on site; having the pump hopped fed as per the below image is the most effective option.